acend/container-basics-training/content/en/docs/09/_index.md

 72f9a9996909        none                null                local
 ```

-For this exercise we are creating our own network with:
+For this exercise create a new network with:

 ```bash
 docker network create container-basics-training
 ```

-If you now rerun the list command for Docker networks you should see the created network.
+If you now rerun the list command for Docker networks `container-basics-training` will show up.

-To make the backend accessible/visible to the frontend you have to run both containers with the `--network` option:
+To make the backend accessible from the frontend run both containers with the `--network` option:

 Linux/Webshell: